Wolox/tech-guides/git/docs/pull-requests-good-practices.md

 - Read [this link](https://help.github.com/articles/using-pull-requests/) to create a pull request.
 - All the pull request content must be in english.
 - A Pull request should be a small feature.
-Usually if a Pull request has more than 20 files changed then you may be adding lots of functionalities.
+Usually if a Pull request has more than 20 files changed then you may be adding lots of functionalities, and so could divide them into separate PRs.
 - A Pull request is a good place to discuss, ask and suggest improvements, that's the best way to learn and to improve your code.

 ## Pull Request Content

-Every Pull Request should have the following information in Markdown style:

-### Summary

-Brief description of what you did and the trello card associated.
-If it’s a fix, explain what the problem was and how it was solved.

-### Screenshots

-If your code modifies front end views, then you should attach screenshots for every modification.
-You should add a screenshot of the original design and your implementation.
-You can use http://www.cockos.com/licecap/ for OSX and https://chrome.google.com/webstore/detail/gif-cat-animated-gif-capt/pdgpcobaomccdgnjjgbcacofhfnkdhbd?hl=en or https://wiki.ubuntu.com/CreatingScreencasts for Ubuntu to add animated gifs to your pull request to show some transitions between views.

-### Known Issues/Notes

-If you found any issues while developing the feature.
-This is the place where you should detail everything.
-Also you can report bugs found or any TODO feature.

-### Trello Card

-A long or short link to the trello card that is being developed.

-> You can always add a new section that can help your code reviewer.
-For example: “Migrations needed”, “Scripts to run”, “Discussion”.
+You should have a `pull_request_template.md` template in the project's repository.
+It should be placed in `docs` filer, or `.github` folder if you want it "hidden".
+You can check [this](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/) link.
+The template should be based on [this example template](./pull_request_template.md) and modified according to project.

 ## Example